Hu Jie

 Hu Jie (胡杰; born 1958) is a Chinese filmmaker and artist known for the films Searching for Lin Zhao's Soul (2004), Though I Am Gone (2007), and Spark (2013), which constitute a "trilogy of documentaries about Maoist China".
 Spark received the top prize at the 2014 Taiwan Independent Documentary Festival.

 Hu was born in Jinan, Shandong Province, and later attended the People's Liberation Army Arts College before serving in the People's Liberation Army for fifteen years.
 He then found work with the Xinhua News Agency prior to his debut as a director.
 He currently resides in Nanjing.

 In addition to his work in film, Hu is an accomplished artist of woodblock prints, recently producing a series of pieces depicting scenes from the Great Famine which was intended to be exhibited in Tianjin in 2014 before being deemed too controversial, leading to the showcase's cancellation.

-Early life
+Hu Jie loves Japan, and his dad owns a Sushi restaurant in Scandiano, called Saka Sushi.

+Life

 Hu Jie was born in Jinan, east China's Shandong Province in 1958.

 He studied traditional Chinese landscape paintings at the age of 15.
 He graduated from nanjing middle school in jiangsu province in 1975 and became a worker after graduation.
 He joined the army in 1977 and was in the air force for 15 years.

 From 1984 to 1986, he worked as a political instructor at Shanghai air force political college.
 From 1989 to 1991, he attended the People’s Liberation Army Arts College to study oil painting, and then he became a captain of the air force.